taoensso/truss/README.md

 #### What's the performance cost?

-Insignificant.
-Truss has been **highly tuned** to minimize both code expansion size[1] and runtime costs.
+Usually insignificant.
+Truss has been tuned to minimize both code expansion size[1] and runtime costs.

 ```clojure
 (quick-bench 100000 ; 100k iterations